All about the Ecomuseum

-Marie-Galante Ecomuseum has been created in 1976, thanks to the association called “Inventory, traditions and popular arts”.
-During this year, the association organised an event in the island to collect simple and art items of everyday life.
-This is how Marie-Galante Ecomuseum has become an historical place, helping visitors to understand Marie-Galante Island’s history.
+Marie-Galante Ecomuseum exists since 1976, thanks to Inventory, traditions and popular arts organisation.
+During this year, the organisation set up an event in the island to collect simple art items of everyday life.
+This is how Marie-Galante Ecomuseum became an historical place, helping visitors to understand Marie-Galante Island’s history.

 The Regional Council of Guadeloupe Archipelago is fully in charge of the Ecomuseum since 1979.
 Marie-Galante Ecomuseum is an Arts and Traditions gallery featuring Marie-Galante Island sugarcane history during the colonial period.
 The Ecomuseum gathers crucial information such as pre-industrial technological materials, archives and recorded testimonies from multiple inhabitants in different industries.
 The documentation area is quite significant, covering 3 centuries and highlighting the cultural and historical heritage of Marie-Galante Island.

 Marie-Galante Ecomuseum is in Grand-Bourg Township and part of Habitation Murat.
 In fact, the Habitation is a famous sugar plantation which is still in operation.
 Before this, Coffee production was the main focus of the habitation.
 Then, during the 19th century, the Murat family purchased the property, hence the name.
 Since the acquisition, there is only sugarcane production.

 When visiting Plantation Murat you will be able to see the Master’s house, the stables, the former factory as well as the windmill.
 As mentioned earlier, the Regional Council of Guadeloupe Archipelago is fully responsible for restoring and protecting the habitation.
 In 1990, it became a historical monument.